Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 Mei 2026 16.47.40 UTC
+- WIB: Jumat, 8 Mei 2026 18.40.47 UTC
-- WITA: Jumat, 8 Mei 2026 17.47.40 UTC
+- WITA: Jumat, 8 Mei 2026 19.40.47 UTC
-- WIT: Jumat, 8 Mei 2026 18.47.40 UTC
+- WIT: Jumat, 8 Mei 2026 20.40.47 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: friendship
+Kategori: inspirational